chrisraff/BeamNG-pacenotes-mod/README.md

 4. Launch (or switch back to) *BeamNG.drive* and click **"Connect"** in the Pacenote Editor UI.

 ### Security Note:
-Python was chosen for the server to ensure transparency.
+Python was originally chosen for the server to ensure transparency, but the mic server application is available for those unfamiliar with Python.
 Be cautious when running programs from sources you do not trust or understand.

 ## Editing Pacenotes
 - While in a rally, you can record a new pacenote at any point by pressing and holding the "Record Pacenote" keybind (you must be connected to the mic server).